bblfsh/documentation/architecture.md

 ## Language Drivers

-A language driver is a program, containerized with Docker, that takes file parsing requests with source code and reply with an [UAST](./uast/specification.md) representation of the provided source code or an error message.
+A language driver is a program, containerized with Docker, that takes file parsing requests with source code and replies with an [UAST](./uast/specification.md) representation of the provided source code or an error message.

 Our implementations of language drivers are composed of two pieces: an AST parser,